Guide to Perfect Salmon on the Grill

 Salmon and other fish filets can taste great off a gas grill, but they are even better when cooked over a wood or charcoal fire.
-Charcoal provides a drier heat than a gas flame, so you get a better Malliard reaction on the surface — amazing texture and flavor from the caramelized protiens and amino acids.
+Charcoal provides a drier heat than a gas flame, so you get a better Maillard reaction on the surface — amazing texture and flavor from the caramelized proteins and amino acids.
+Use Kalamazoo Quebracho Charcoal for best results!
 A wood fire is perfect for fish because the meat can quickly pick up a subtle, smoky flavor.

 Salmon filet does not cook for very long, so you don't need a mature fire or much fuel to do the job.
 Place a thin load of charcoal in the Hybrid Fire Grilling Drawer or a hardwood tree limb (or thin slpit log) in each slot of the drawer.
 Fire up the Dragon Burners below the drawer and preheat the grill while starting the charcoal or wood fire.
 For charcoal, wait until the coals are glowing, and then turn the burners down to LOW.
 For wood, wait until the flames are small and you can see ash beginning to form.
 Turn the burners to LOW to supplement the heat of the small wood fire.
 Follow the instructions (at left) to cook the fish over the fire.

 A Kalamazoo Hybrid Fire Grill makes it easy to add wood flavor and charcoal heat characteristics while still enjoying the convenience of a gas grill.